Alxandr/master-thesis/src/chapter-1/background.md

   want to do pen and paper exams during a power outage either.
 * Internet failure.
 Same as with power outage, if the internet is down for some reason then exams cannot be executed.
-This is slightly more likely than a power outage, but still higly improbably in Norway today.
+This is slightly more likely than a power outage, but still highly improbably in Norway today.
 However, this is something which could make digital exams impossible to perform while having no impact at all on pen and paper exams.
 * Software failure.
 Problems with the LMS (Inspera Assessment in the case of